-5.2.2.
+5.3.2.
 Internal definitions

-Definitions may occur at the beginning of a $\langle body \rangle$ (that is, the body of a lambda, let, let, letrec, letrec, let-values, let-values, let-syntax, letrec-syntax, parameterize, guard, or case-lambda expression or that of a definition of an appropriate form).
+Definitions can occur at the beginning of a $\langle body \rangle$ (that is, the body of a lambda, let, let, letrec, letrec, let-values, let-values, let-syntax, letrec-syntax, parameterize, guard, or case-lambda).
+Note that such a body might not be apparent until after expansion of other syntax.
 Such definitions are known as internal definitions as opposed to the top-level definitions described above.
 The variable defined by an internal definition is local to the $\langle body \rangle$.
 That is, $\langle variable \rangle$ is bound rather than assigned, and the region of the binding is the entire $\langle body \rangle$.
 For example,

+'''

 (let ((x 5))

 (define foo (lambda (y) (bar x y)))

 (define bar (lambda (a b) (+ ( a b) a)))

-(foo (+ x 3))) ⇒ 45
+(foo (+ x 3))) => 45

+'''

-An expanded (body) containing internal definitions can always be converted into a completely equivalent letrec expression.
+An expanded (body) containing internal definitions (but not syntax definitions or record definitions) can always be converted into a completely equivalent letrec expression.
 For example, the let expression in the above example is equivalent to